Drawer Organizers for Clothes

 What is the best way to store clothes in drawers?

-There are a few different ways you can store clothes in drawers, depending on your needs and organizing personality.
+There are several different ways to store clothes in drawers, and the one you use will depend on your organizing personality.
 To know your organizing personality, you only need to know what motivates you to put things away.

 Do you prefer an easy setup?
 If so, then using baskets or plastic bins to toss items into might be a good approach for you to try.